raybgomez/sign-up-form/README.md

 # sign-up-form
-A sign up form for a made up company for you to subscribe to their membership
+A sign up form for a made up company - subscribe to their membership